PixelToPower/PixelToPower/README.md

 </p>

-# 👋 Hi, I'm Akshat — aka PixelToPower
+# 👋 Hi, I'm Akshat — PixelToPower

 I'm on a bold journey to rise into the **top 0.001%** of creators and coders — one line at a time.